Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

     - Add item node with no item or a non existing item was freezing the server
     - It was possible to remove a negative amount of item, doing so would add items.
 Minimum will now be 0, and do nothing in this case.
     - `Sudo Log` node will now remove breaking lines from its text before saving, to avoid formating issues in the log panel

+`0.7.6`
+- Renamed a bunch of buttons to be more concistend with naming
+- Trader definition price multiplier were not working properly
+- Pricing multiplier will now ceil resulting prices instead of rounding, avoiding small prices (1) to be 0 when the multiplier is inferior ot 0.5.
+- Duration field was using number grouping format, making it impossible to select values beyond 999.
+- Admin event Global Tag had the On Added/On Removed toggle inverted
+- Improved positioning of node right click menu